 Menlo Research · Research · Pre-order

 Asimov DIY Kit (Here Be Dragons Edition) is tracked on ui44 as a pre-order research robot from Menlo Research.
-The database currently records a listed price of $15,000, a release date of 2026, Not officially disclosed battery life, Not officially disclosed charging time, and a published stack that includes Depth sensing, Force feedback, and Proprioceptive sensing plus its listed connectivity stack.
+The database currently records a listed price of $15,000, a release date of 2026-04, Not officially disclosed battery life, Not officially disclosed charging time, and a published stack that includes Monocular camera, IMUs, and Microphone plus Bluetooth and Wi-Fi.

 Database context